-The Board supports and encourages active Shareholder participation at AGMs.
-It believes that general meetings serve as an opportune forum for Shareholders to meet the Board and senior management, and to interact with them.
+The Board supports and encourages active shareholder participation at AGMs.
+It believes that general meetings serve as an opportune forum for shareholders to meet the Board and senior management, and to interact with them.

-The Company's existing Constitution allows all Shareholders the right to appoint up to two proxies to attend and vote on their behalf in Shareholders' meetings.
-A copy of each of the Annual Report and Notice of AGM are sent to all Shareholders.
-At general meetings, the Company sets out separate resolutions on each substantially separate issue and Shareholders are given the opportunity to raise questions and clarify any issues that they may have relating to the resolutions to be passed.
+The Company's Constitution allows (a) each shareholder who is not a relevant intermediary (as defined in the Companies Act) the right to appoint up to two proxies and (b) each shareholder who is a relevant intermediary to appoint more than two proxies to attend and vote on their behalf in shareholders' meetings.
+A copy of each of the Annual Report and Notice of AGM are sent to all shareholders.
+At general meetings, the Company sets out separate resolutions on each substantially separate issue and shareholders are given the opportunity to raise questions and clarify any issues that they may have relating to the resolutions to be passed.

-Board members and senior management are present at each Shareholders' meeting to respond to any questions from Shareholders.
-The Company's external auditors are also present to address queries about the conduct of audit and the preparation and content of the auditors' report.
+Board members and senior management are present at each shareholders' meeting to respond to any questions from shareholders.
+The Company's independent auditor is also present to address queries about the conduct of audit and the preparation and content of the independent auditor's report.

 For greater transparency, F&N has implemented electronic poll voting since its 2010 AGM.
-This entails Shareholders being invited to vote on each of the resolutions by poll, using an electronic voting system (instead of voting by hands), thereby allowing all Shareholders present or represented at the meeting to vote on a one share, one vote basis.
+This entails shareholders being invited to vote on each of the resolutions by poll, using an electronic voting system (instead of voting by hand), thereby allowing all shareholders present or represented at the meeting to vote on a one share, one vote basis.
 The voting results of all votes cast for, or against, each resolution are then screened at the meeting and announced to the SGX-ST after the meeting.
 The Company will continue to use the electronic poll voting system at the forthcoming AGM.
+As the authentication of shareholder identity and other related security and integrity of the information still remain a concern, the Company has decided for the time being, not to implement voting in absentia by mail, e-mail or fax.